akumalla-s/employee-management-system/README.md

 Gender
 Start date
 Level
 Team info
 Position title
 Contact Info
 Cell phone number
 email address
 Photo

-Your application will allow user to do
+This application will allow users to create, read, update, and delete employee profiles.

-Create, Read, Update, Delete employee profile
+Search for employee profiles in the employee directory using various search criteria (Employee ID, Email address).

-Search employee profile from employee directory based on different search option(Name, ID, and others fields) Display the photo when reading employee profile
+Display the photo when reading the employee profile.

-No database and other external tools
+No database or other external tools have been used.